Fearful/electron-ct/README.md

-# CellTrak Proof-of-Concept
+# CT Proof-of-Concept

-This project was created as a proof of concept for CellTrak based around electron as the wrapper of a web application.
+This project was created as a proof of concept for CT based around electron as the wrapper of a web application.

 **Requirements**